Quantum backflow in biased tight-binding systems: The Bracken-Melloy approach to backflow

 Finally, for each given $N$, we denote by $c_{\text{ring}}^{\text{tb}}$ the maximum of the curve $\max(\lambda_p)$ as a function of $\nu$ when $\epsilon = 0$.
 In fig. (\ref{fig: lambda_vs_N}) we show how $c_{\text{ring}}^{\text{tb}}$ and its corresponding value of $\nu_{c_{\text{ring}}^{\text{tb}}}$ depend on $N$.
 To establish a clear relationship, we subtract from $c_{\text{ring}}^{\text{tb}}$ the value of $c^{\text{cont}}_{\text{ring}}=0.11681564947322964$ \cite{ring1} to which it tends asymptotically as $N^{-1.7}$ approximately.
 On the other hand, the right panel shows that to a good approximation, $\nu_{c_{\text{ring}}^{\text{tb}}}$ has a dependence of the form $\sim N^2$ for large $N$.
 However, the overall maximum value of $c_{\text{ring}}^{\text{tb}}$ for this system is reached when $N = 5$, reaching $\max (c_{\text{ring}}^{\text{tb}}) \approx 0.131349787116051$, which is 12\% larger than its continuous counterpart $c^{\text{cont}}_{\text{ring}}$.

-We also compute the probability flux at $j=0$ as a function of time for the states that maximize the total backflowing probability, i.e. the solutions to the eigenvalue eqns. (\ref{eqn: eig1}) and (\ref{eqn: eigen2}).
-We do this by numerically evaluating the expressions of eqns. (\ref{eqn: flux2}) and (\ref{eqn: dflux}).
-In the left panel we took a $\nu=50$ for the infinite chain, because in fig.(~\ref{fig:4}), that value corresponds to the point where the oscillations of $\max(\lambda_p)$ come closest to $c_{\text{BM}}$.
-In the right panel we took $\nu= 26.4$ and $N=20$ for the periodic chain, this corresponds to the value of $c_{\text{ring}}^{\text{tb}}$ for this number of sites.
+In fig.~(\ref{fig:6}), we show the probability density flux at the site $j=0$ as a function of time for the states that maximize the integrated (negative) current.
+This was obtained by numerically evaluating the expressions in eqs.~(\ref{eqn: flux2}) and (\ref{eqn: dflux}), using the solutions of the eigenvalue equations (\ref{eqn: eig1}) and (\ref{eqn: eigen2}), respectively, for two values of $\epsilon$.
+In the left hand of fig.~(\ref{fig:6}), we present the infinite-chain case and set $\nu = 50$, which corresponds to the maximum value of $\nu$ used in Fig.~(\ref{fig:4}).
+In the right hand of fig.~(\ref{fig:6}), we display the instantaneous flux for the periodic chain with $N=20$ sites.
+In this case, we choose $\nu = 26.4$, which corresponds to the value at which the integrated backflow reaches $c_{\text{ring}}^{\text{tb}}$ for this lattice size.\\

-We stress the differences between the backflow discussed in this section and that analyzed in section \ref{sec:max}.
-In section \ref{sec:max} we determine we determine the largest negative flux that can appear in these systems, whereas in the Bracken and Melloy approach, we focus on the maximum probability that flows to the left of the origin in a time interval $T$.
-This results from a sustained backflowing flux in a time window $[-T/2,T/2]$ with a much more modest amplitude.
+We stress the differences between the backflow discussed in this section and that analyzed in Section \ref{sec:max}.
+In Section~\ref{sec:max} we determine the largest negative instantaneous flux that can appear in these systems, whereas in the Bracken and Melloy approach, we focus on the maximum probability that flows to the left of the origin in a time interval $T$.
+This results from a flux oscillating with a modest amplitude around a negative value during the time window $[-T/2,T/2]$ .